stonecharioteer/notes-deprecated/source/interview-prep/index.rst

 This section contains my notes that are solely for interview preparation.
-This targets FAANG style leetcode-farming, and my daily progress.
+This targets FAANG-style leetcode-farming, and my daily progress.

 .. toctree::